skef/fontforge/doc/sphinx/ui/misc/xres.rst

    cloverleaf) key to control the menu (rather than the Control key).
 If this is set then the command key will be mapped to the control key internally.

-.. object:: Gdraw.MultiClickWiggle

-   An integer (pixels)

-   The maximum number of pixels the mouse is allowed to move between two clicks and have them still be considered a double click.

 .. _xres.Keyboard:

 .. object:: Gdraw.Keyboard